 - A Flood Risk Assessment is required, as a fluvial and/or surface water hazard has been identified within part of the site area.
-Proposals for development on this site should incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - Air quality, noise pollution and/or light pollution measures to be included in the design and layout of the scheme on the site: - The site is a town centre site with very good accessibility to key services and public transport.
-Proposals for development should therefore maximise the opportunities for future occupiers to walk or cycle to most key services rather than using a private vehicle; - Access to the site is to be gained from Niffany Gardens & Station Road. - Development proposals on this site must accord with all relevant policies of the local plan.
+Proposals for development on this site will incorporate Sustainable Urban Drainage Systems (SUDS), unless this is not possible or feasible; - Air quality, noise pollution and/or light pollution measures to be included in the design and layout of the scheme on the site; - The site is a town centre site with very good accessibility to key services and public transport.
+Proposals for development will therefore maximise the opportunities for future occupiers to walk or cycle to most key services rather than using a private vehicle; - Access to the site is to be gained from Niffany Gardens & Station Road. - Development proposals for this site must accord with local plan policies H2, INF3 and INF6 (which set out requirements for contributions towards affordable housing, education provision and sport, open space and recreation facilities) and all other relevant local plan policies.